deathkiller/jazz2/README.md

 ## License
-This software is licensed under the [GNU General Public License v3.0](./LICENSE).
+This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).